Former Career Goal: Astronaut

 "What do you want to be when you grow up?"
 I can't say that the answer was always to be a CPA - far from it actually.
 I wanted to be an astronaut!
 After a high school internship with a local accounting firm (and some soul searching), I decided that studying accounting was right for me.
 It fits my outgoing personality and takes advantage of my analytical skills and attention to detail.
 Plus it’s a profession that is always in demand, which means a great deal considering our current economic climate.
 I figured I would try it out, because, the way I see accounting, it’s a launching pad for other careers and sets a good foundation for any type of business-related field.
 I may have considered changing my major when I took intermediate accounting and individual taxation, but, once I tried it in the real-world, I knew it was the field for me!

 I grew up in Westminster, Colorado, and went to college at the University of Denver where I received my Bachelors and Masters in Accounting.
-After graduation I decided to move to Washington, D.C., and currently work at PricewaterhouseCoopers in the tax practice's industry services group in their McLean, Virginia, office.
+After graduation I decided to move to Washington, D.C., where I worked at PricewaterhouseCoopers in the tax practice's industry services group in their McLean, Virginia, office.
+I am now in the greater Philadelphia area working as a Tax Manager at Baker Tilly Virchow Krause, LLP.

 I found myself asking questions like: How do I qualify for the exam?
 What content is covered and when should I start studying?
 It can be intimidating to look down that road, but you're not on the journey alone; there are a number of resources available to answer all these questions and so many more.
 The community here is a great start!
 It can be tempting to take second-hand information from recent grads, but you want to make sure you have all your facts straight before getting started.